cideM/fbrs/content/resume.md

 ### US Expansion Founding Member & Co-Lead
 <div role="doc-subtitle">AMBOSS | 2015 - 2017</div>

-- Hire and integrate a completely new team of full- and part-time medical editors working both remotely and onsite
+- Hire and integrate a completely new team of full- and part-time medical editors working both remote and onsite
 - Invent new workflows for creating medical content
 - Market Analysis and project management
 - Develop didactic concepts tailored to new user needs